dtcenter/METplotpy/docs/Users_Guide/scatter.rst

-The following is the *mandatory*, **scatter_defaults.yaml** configuration file, which serves as a good starting point for creating a scatter plot as it represents the default values set in METviewer.
-This default config file is **NOT** to be configured.
-Use the custom configuration file to over ride the settings of interest (i.e. marker colors, marker styles, trendline styles, etc.).
+The following is the *mandatory*, **scatter_defaults.yaml** configuration file, which serves as a good starting point for creating a scatter plot.
+This default config file **SHOULD NOT** be modified.
+The custom configuration file is used to over ride the settings of interest (i.e. marker colors, marker styles, trendline styles, etc.).

 **NOTE**: This default configuration file is automatically loaded by